The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 If someone else was driving your car and committed a traffic offence, usually the infringement notice is sent to you as the owner of the vehicle.
 You can fill in a form declaring that another person was the driver.
 If this is successful, the enforcement agency may withdraw the notice and issue a new notice to the other person.

-Usually, you can only nominate another person when your infringement is at the stage where an infringement notice or a penalty reminder notice is issued.
+Usually, you can only nominate another person when your infringement is at the infringement notice or penalty reminder notice stage.

 To find out more, visit Fines Victoria’s Nominate a driver page.